Hisaacs/Weather-Dashboard/README.md

 ## This repo contains:
 * This README
 * A dyanmic jQuery web app that allows you to search for the current weather and displays multiple data points for example:
+* A css stylesheet, and the jQuery file with vanilla weather.js

  1. Temperature
  2. Humidity